 The Moreau College Initiative is proud to introduce this student-led documentary exploring the interconnectedness of land and people.
 The film is directed by Trace Engbrecht of Parable Films and produced by Cam Stillson.
-The production and distribution of this film is supported by a generous grant from Indianan Humanities.
+The production and distribution of this film is supported by a generous grant from Indiana Humanities.

 In this video, you’ll get a behind-the-scenes look at out how the Moreau College Initiative is giving students hope for a better future.